tektutor/openshift-aug-2025/Day1/README.md

 - each container runs in a separate namespace
 - containers are isolated from each other via namespaces (Linux kernel feature)
 - we can apply resource quota restrictions by using Linux kernel feature called Control Groups ( CGroups )
+- containers has
+  - application and its dependencies
 </pre>